N0CTIS99/unix-minishell/README.md

 ||: Conditional Execution (execute next command if the previous one fails)
 &: Background Processing
 ;: Sequential Execution
+newt: Opens a new instance of the program (Ensure that Xterm is installed on your system)

 For additional details please refer to the comments written inside the program.